Skip to content

 Communication:

-In order to encourage better communications, include plenty of events where people can communicate with one another.
+To encourage better communication, include plenty of events where people can communicate with one another.
 Create a dedicated area exclusively for team discussions if you feel like it’s fit.
 You can even create open floor plans in which people can see and talk to one another.

 Organization: